 can get them set up quickly and adjust based on the nature of the sprint.
 Anyone

-on the project or an office manager could help set these up.
+on the project or Operations could help set these up.

 When we have trouble sourcing subjects, especially local ones, Craigslist can be

 somewhat effective to find candidates.
 But before using it for sourcing

 subjects, you should ask yourself, “How often do the people I’m looking for go

 to Craigslist to find research studies to participate in?”
 If the answer is